coderamen666/srd-v3.5-md/magic-items/magic-items-i-basics-and-creation.md

 assembled.
 Only a masterwork weapon can become a magic weapon, and the masterwork cost is added to the total cost to determine final market value.
-Additional magic supplies costs for the materials are subsumed in the cost for creating the magic weapon---half the base price given on
+Additional magic supplies costs for the materials are subsumed in the cost for creating the magic weapon—half the base price given on
-Table: Weapons, according to the weapon's total effective bonus.
+Table: Weapons, according to the weapon’s total effective bonus.

-Creating a magic weapon has a special prerequisite: The creator's caster level must be at least three times the enhancement bonus of the weapon.
+Creating a magic weapon has a special prerequisite: The creator’s caster level must be at least three times the enhancement bonus of the weapon.
 If an item has both an enhancement bonus and a special ability the higher of the two caster level requirements must be met.